hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/biplot-1.png" style="display: block; margin: auto;" />
+*Biplot representations showing the co-expression between "HLDA-DR" and "CD20" for selected samples*
 ## <a name="distogram_viewer_function"/> 6.10 Visualisation of marker co-expressions using a distogram (Distogram Viewer)

 The Distogram Viewer aims to visualize the co-expressions of all markers using a distogram.